OpenTaal/alphabetical-sort/README.md

 The command-line tool
 [sort](http://en.wikipedia.org/wiki/Sort_%28Unix%29) from the coreutils package uses this localised sort order.
-However, when sorting the reference set for this project, [reference-sorted.txt](https://github.com/OpenTaal/alphabetical-sort/blob/master/reference-sorted.txt), one of the results the results are satisfactory.
+However, when sorting the reference set for this project, [reference-sorted.txt](https://github.com/OpenTaal/alphabetical-sort/blob/master/reference-sorted.txt), the results are fairly satisfactory.

-When it is used for default sorting, the result is [coreutils-sort.txt](https://github.com/OpenTaal/alphabetical-sort/blob/master/coreutils-sort.txt) and the difference with the reference is [coreutils-sort.diff](https://github.com/OpenTaal/alphabetical-sort/blob/master/coreutils-sort.diff).
+When it is used for default sorting, the result is [coreutils-sort.txt](results/coreutils-sort.txt) and the difference with the reference is [coreutils-sort.diff](differences/coreutils-sort.diff).
 Note TODO (that sort places 100 before 10 and interchanges smorgåsbord with smörgåsbord.)

 When it is used for sorting in dictionary order, considering only blanks and alphanumeric characters, the result is [coreutils-sort-dictionary.txt](https://github.com/OpenTaal/alphabetical-sort/blob/master/coreutils-sort-dictionary.txt) and the difference with the reference is [coreutils-sort-dictionary.diff](https://github.com/OpenTaal/alphabetical-sort/blob/master/coreutils-sort-dictionary.diff).
 Note that characters with diacritics are not ordered as desired.